Formaleuros, Formalbitcoins, and Virtual Monies

 \subsubsection{A scheme of IDBR's for money}

 The above listing provides a scheme for IDBR's of money, each IDBR consisting of a weighted combination of the listed aspects (that is the basic elements), rather than a single one.

-The number of possibilities is very large, even if all weights are taken equal.
-This scheme explains at once why so many definitions of money exist in existing literature, and that many more can be designed at will.

-We prefer to consider the combination of functionalities \ref{UoA} and \ref{Dim} as the core IDBR which all other IDBR's ought to include.
+The number of possibilities is very large, even if all weights are taken either zero or one.
+This possible proliferation explains why so many definitions of money can be found in existing literature.
+We consider the combination of functionalities \ref{UoA} and \ref{Dim} as the core IDBR which all other IDBRs ought to include.

 Further remarks: \begin{itemize} \item Implicit assumptions are made as follows: a means of exchange is to be understood from the point of view of an unconstrained owner of the amount of money (used for exchange) or from the perspective of its trading partner.
 For other agents related to either one of these parties the amount of money may not be such a means to themselves but they may only recognize that it serves as such for its owner.
-In some cases related agents may engage in limited and constrained use of parts of the money thus confusing their perception of its properties.

 \item The different functionalities listed above are not orthogonal.
 For instance the standard of deferred payment functionality may be considered subsumed in an appropriate combination of the preceding three functions.
-But in the case some roles are not fulfilled the standard of deferred payment functionality may yet be of independent importance, however.
+But in the case one or more of these three roles are not fulfilled the standard of deferred payment functionality may yet be of independent importance, however.

 \item Commodity money refers to all instances of money classes that meet the IDBR elements (value-less) commodity token or valuable commodity token.
 Commodity money class instances consist of material objects that might have a value of their own outside the role played as pieces of money.
 Thus commodity money satisfies a basic IDBR combination that includes either valuable commodity token or (value-less) commodity token.